 Between overzealous gift giving and the ho-ho-holiday happy hours, December can do a real number on your wallet.
-Keep your cash management account merry, bright, and out of the red with these 25 easy ways to save money this month.
+Keep your checking and savings account merry, bright, and out of the red with these 25 easy ways to save money this month.

 - Create a budget.
 If you don’t have a plan for how you spend your dough, now’s a good time to start.
 Calculate income vs. expenses between now and the end of the year, then define your holiday spending limit.

 - Make a list.
 Once you know what you can spend, allocate it down to the last peppermint mocha.
 Include a cushion for unexpected stuff.

 - Stick to cash.
 Credit and debit cards make it easy to overspend.
 Consider withdrawing your holiday budget amount in cash, then using the envelope system to manage your various expenses.

 - Get rewarded.
 If you must use plastic (and you plan to pay it off immediately), use cards with cash-back, travel, or other purchase incentives.
 Check out this guide to the best credit cards for holiday spending.

 - DIY with caution.
 Making gifts can save you money, but make sure you factor in the cost of materials (plus a few failed test runs, if it’s your first go).

 - Gift your time and talents.
 Photography, babysitting, dog walking, cooking, and teaching someone a new skill all make great gifts.

 - Be sale savvy.
 While it may seem like everything is on sale in December, some of the best deals can be found in electronics and cookware.